Moving in with somebody is a big step. Apart from the emotional implications, there’s the matter of consolidating both parties’ stuff.

 The chosen strategy generally depends on the degree of integration the acquiring company or merging companies decide on.
 This strategy will then dictate the breadth and depth of the implementation process.

 If the companies involved are interested only in combining their efforts to achieve certain financial goals, minimal integration is necessary.
-At the other end of the spectrum is the complete and total combination of both staffs, creating one new company with a collective culture and common HR policies.
+At the other end of the spectrum is the complete and total combination of both staffs, creating one entity with a collective culture and common HR policies.

 Combining separate workforces is a huge undertaking.
 There’s a mountain of information to pore through—perhaps two mountains—and it’s your job to make sense of it all.
 That’s where a good org charting solution comes in.